WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 - **Retainer Optimisation**:
   - Plan management.
 - **Retainer Scheduling**:
-  - Set your retainers to run only between certain hours.
+  - Retainer timers to only allow ventures to be run during specific times.
 - **FC Management**:
   - GC expert delivery turnins with option for enabling Seal Sweetener I or II buffs.
   - Ceruleum Tank purchasing and topup management.